 Bayesian Networks for Health Economics and Public Policy Research

-In this seminar, we will illustrate four prototypical examples of applied research with Bayesian networks related to health economics and public policy.
+In this seminar, we will illustrate five prototypical examples of applied research with Bayesian networks and BayesiaLab related to health economics and public policy:

 - Developing universal policies under extreme uncertainty, e.g., in the absence of epidemiological data: "test & treat" vs. presumptive malaria treatment in sub-Saharan Africa.

 - The Chicago Condom Campaign: Simpson's paradox rears its ugly head.

 - Causal inference from observational healthcare data: using machine learning and the Disjunctive Cause Criterion to reduce—not eliminate—the need for causal assumptions from domain experts.